29 July 2014. DeWalt Drill Fix.

 plug at the business end.
 What those wires actually are is the part

-you'd connect to a battery from an ancient battery charger.
-It's
+you would connect to a battery from an ancient battery charger.
+It is

-rough, it's not pretty, the wires are icky, but it's free.
+rough.
+This is not pretty as the wires are icky, however it was free.
 And it

-I wasn't sure if my fix would take and so after a
+I was not sure if my fix would take and so after a

 couple of hours I checked the voltage for that battery.
 This is what